-Dept. of Electrical Engineering, Shri Shankaracharya Engineering College, Durg, C.G., India
+Dept. of Electrical Engineering, Shri Shankaracharya Engineering College, Durg, C.G., India \\\

 ABSTRACT - Multiphase i.e. more than three-phase electric power electric drive system has been the focus of a significant research since the last decade.
 Multiphase power transmission system has also been discussed in the following literature as multiphase transformers are needed at the input of rectifiers.
 The number of phases investigated is a multiple of three in the multiphase power transmission and multiphase rectifier systems.
 The variable speed multiphase drive system considered in this paper are mostly of five, seven, nine, eleven, twelve, and fifteen phases.
 Power electronic converters are used for supply for such multiphase drive systems.
 This paper proposes a technique to obtain seven-phase output from three-phase supply system using special transformer connections.
 Thus, with the proposed technique, a pure seven-phase sine-wave voltage/current is obtained, which can be used for motor testing purposes.
-In this paper generation of seven phase sine wave voltage and current is discussed.
+In this paper generation of seven phase sine wave voltage and current is discussed using multi winding transformer to step up and a PI controller to reduce the noises and errors in the converted signal.
 A seven-phase power transmission and rectifier system may get the benefits from the proposed connection scheme.

-KEYWORDS- Transformer, multiphase drive systems, multiphase system, multiphase transmission, three-to-seven phase.
+KEYWORDS- Transformer, multiphase drive systems, multiphase system, multiphase transmission, three-to-seven phase, PI Controller.